“To dare is to lose one’s footing momentarily. Not to dare is to lose oneself.”

-Starting in 2004 under his leadership as president of the ATTA, the organization has grown into the largest international association of adventure travel companies with more than 900 members and dozens of national tourism boards, major corporations and influential individuals helping propel industry initiatives forward.
-Shannon speaks at numerous events throughout the year regarding adventure tourism issues and is engaged in numerous initiatives to help drive the tourism industry towards a more responsible future.
-In 2013 he emceed CSR day at ITB Berlin.
-The ATTA also hosts the Adventure Travel World Summits, which attract leaders from around the world to a different destination every year.
+Starting in 2004 under his leadership as president of the ATTA, the organization has grown into the largest international association of adventure travel companies with more than 1,000 members and dozens of national tourism boards, major corporations and influential individuals helping propel industry initiatives forward.
+Shannon speaks at numerous events throughout the year regarding adventure tourism issues and is engaged in numerous initiatives to help drive the tourism industry towards a more responsible future: in 2005, Shannon co-created the Industry Pioneer Award; from 2007-2009, Shannon was a judge for the Condé Nast World Savers Award; in 2010 and 2011, Shannon was judge for World Travel and Tourism Council (WTTC) Tourism for Tomorrow Awards; in 2013 and 2014, Shannon emceed CSR day at ITB Berlin.

 Committed to non-profit endeavors, Shannon is on the board of the Global Sustainable Tourism Council and also served four years on the Board of the American Hiking Society.
 He has also directed several community plays, been the vice-chairman in a community political group and served on the Library Board at his local library.
 Shannon also co-authored a book in 2008, published by National Geographic: Riding the Hulahula to the Arctic Ocean — A guide to 50 Extraordinary Adventures.
 He currently blogs for National Geographic Adventure.
 Raised on the Arkansas River in Colorado’s Rocky Mountains, Shannon today lives with his two children in the Seattle area.